Laex/Delphi-OpenCV-Class/README.md

 + Laentir Valetov (email: laex@bk.ru)
 ## Usage:
 1. Download the current state of the project as [zip][1] or as [git][2]
-2. Download [OpenCV 4.5.4][3], run and unpack to the selected directory Copy dynamic libraries files from `<opencv>\build\x64\vc15\bin\` to `<project>\bin\`
+2. Download [OpenCV 4.5.4][3], run and unpack to the selected directory.
+Copy dynamic libraries files from `<opencv>\build\x64\vc15\bin\` to `<project>\bin\`
 > opencv_videoio_ffmpeg454_64.dll - `release`<br>
 > opencv_videoio_msmf454_64.dll   - `release`<br>